ShinyaWebDev/color-picker/README.md

 # color-picker

-Fetching color information from The Color API.
+Fetching color information from The Color API and visualise the color scheme.